GoogleCloudPlatform/cloud-sql-proxy/examples/kubernetes/README.md

           # this value based on your application's requirements.
           memory: "2Gi"
           # The proxy's CPU use scales linearly with the amount of IO between
           # the database and the application.
-Adjust this value values on your
+Adjust this value based on your
           # application's requirements.
           cpu:    "1"
     ```